Guide to Nong Khai

 The top 3 above are ‘must do’s, along with just walking along the promenade and enjoying the views and peacefulness of the river.
 This was for us was the highlight of Nong Khai and the reason why we fell in love with the town.

 We hope this helps.
 Feel free to give us your thoughts on Nong Khai.
-We always appreciate any information that may help us as well as readers of the blog.

 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.